11nonali23/Advanced-Workout-Clock/README.md

 * The app support 4 languages: English (default), France, Spanish, Italian.

 * The app supports different screen size: normal, large, x-large

   ## Front-End

-The front-end is made by following **material design guidelines** for Android.
+The front-end is made by following [material design guidelines](https://material.io/develop/android/) for Android.

 You can check a front-end presentation here: https://www.youtube.com/watch?v=GXI3JSY52rQ

 * The application supports [ViewPager 2](https://developer.android.com/jetpack/androidx/releases/viewpager2) to show the fragments.

-* The item list of the timer supports **swipe and drag callbacks** with RecyclerView and it has a customized NestedScrollView in the timer acivities tab to optimize the space taken.
+* The item list of the timer supports **swipe and drag callbacks** with RecyclerView and it has a customized [NestedScrollView](https://developer.android.com/reference/androidx/core/widget/NestedScrollView) in the timer acivities tab to optimize the space taken.

-* The timer and the chronometer uses [Material Progress Bar](https://github.com/zhanghai/MaterialProgressBar)
+* The timer and the chronometer are made using [Material Progress Bar library](https://github.com/zhanghai/MaterialProgressBar)

+* The charts are made using [MPChart library](https://github.com/PhilJay/MPAndroidChart)

 ![chronometer front end](images/chrono_front_end.png) ![timer front end](images/timer_front_end.png)